Policy Engagement and Research to Expand the Supply of Affordable Homes in California

 - Allow affordable housing to be built by right on land currently zoned for commercial or public uses and on church-owned lands.

-Launching in March of 2021 in partnership with Housing California, California’s Roadmap HOME 2030 is an initiative to develop and implement a comprehensive, long-term plan for statewide housing and homelessness solutions.
-This 10-year policy blueprint will illustrate how, with the right solutions and the will, we can create a California with homes for all.
+Launched in March of 2021 in partnership with Housing California, California’s Roadmap HOME 2030 is an initiative to develop and implement a comprehensive, long-term plan for statewide housing and homelessness solutions.
+This 10-year policy blueprint illustrates how, with the right solutions and the will, we can create a California with homes for all.

 AT THE FEDERAL LEVEL